 7. Fair play

-People say this to express their approval when someone else has done a good job of something.
+People use this expression to tell someone else they have done a good job.

-‘Gaff’ in Ireland means ‘house’.
-It is common for teenagers to say they have a ‘free gaff’ when their parents are away meaning there will be a party.
+It is common for kids to say they have a ‘free gaff’ when their parents are away.
+Psst: that’s code for: let’s party!

 I’lll pop over to your gaff later.

 What it means to the Irish: Exhausted or broken

 The Irish don’t just use this word to say that they are exhausted.
 They also use it to say that something is broken.

 What it means to the Irish: Extremely drunk

 So drunk, you can’t even stand up!
 Please take note, kids: extreme drinking is bad for you – don’t do it!